DUNE/dune-justin/docs/tutorials.dune.md

 ## Run some hello world jobs

-justIN allows requests to consist of multiple stages, but you can create single stage requests with the quick-request subcommand:
+justIN allows workflows to consist of multiple stages, but you can create single stage workflows with the simple-workflow subcommand:

-    justin quick-request --monte-carlo 10 --jobscript-id testpro:hello-world
+    justin simple-workflow --monte-carlo 10 --jobscript-id testpro:hello-world

 If you execute this command now, justIN will take the jobscript testpro:hello-world from justIN's Jobscripts Library